google/cel-spec/doc/langdef.md

 its argument should be considered of type `dyn`, `list(dyn)`, or a `dyn`-valued map.

-A CEL type checker attempts to identify occurrences of `no_matching_overload` and `no_such_field` runtime errors (see [Runtime Errors](#runtime-errors)) ahead of runtime.
-It also serves to optimize execution speed, by narrowing down the number of possible matching overloads for a function call, and by allowing for a more efficient (unboxed) runtime representation of values.
+A CEL type checker attempts to identify possible runtime errors (see [Runtime Errors](#runtime-errors)), particularly `no_matching_overload` and `no_such_field`, ahead of runtime.
+It also serves to optimize execution speed by narrowing down the number of possible matching overloads for a function call, and by allowing for a more efficient (unboxed) runtime representation of values.

 By construction, a CEL expression that does not use the dynamic features coming from `Struct`, `Value`, or `Any`, can be fully statically type checked and all